-One of the common stereotypes I first believed when I was told that I should consider buying a blindness cane is that all canes are one size fits all and that it’s as easy as choosing a random cane online and checking out.
+One of the common misconceptions I first believed when buying my first blindness cane is that all canes are one size fits all, and that the process of choosing a cane is as easy as choosing a random item online and checking out.
 However, I quickly found out when I received a too-small cane that wasn’t very helpful that there was so much more to buying a blindness cane than I expected, and that knowing some simple information about how blindness canes are used can greatly impact the usability of the cane itself.
 Here are five questions to ask when buying a blindness cane to ensure that the best cane is chosen for your needs.

 I am not a Certified Orientation and Mobility Specialist (COMS), and I strongly recommended working with a COMS from the state department for visual impairment or vocational rehabilitation prior to purchasing or using a blindness cane for the first time.
 I cannot make individual recommendations for what cane someone should use, or if they should be using a cane at all.
 The information provided here is for informational purposes only, and is written from the perspective of a person who has been using a blindness cane for five years and has helped people to order canes independently or choose new canes for their needs.